Waterville Revitalization

 In 2016, the Foundation stepped up to bring new vibrancy to Main Street through strategic grants to local organizations exhibiting strong leadership and dedication to collaboration for the future of Waterville.

-Together, Colby College and the Foundation have spearheaded downtown development projects such as a new boutique hotel, revamped office and retail spaces, and, along with a lead gift from the Bill and Joan Alfond Foundation, the mixed-use Bill and Joan Alfond Main Street Commons, featuring retail, public meeting space, and apartment-style residencies for 200 students and faculty.
+Together, Colby College and the Foundation have spearheaded downtown development projects such as the Lockwood Hotel, downtown Waterville’s first new hotel in over a century, featuring 53 guest rooms and the acclaimed Front & Main restaurant; revamped office and retail spaces; and, along with a lead gift from the Bill and Joan Alfond Family Foundation, the mixed-use Bill and Joan Alfond Main Street Commons, featuring retail, public meeting space, and apartment-style residencies for 200 students and faculty.

 To better meet the labor needs of Central Maine businesses, the Foundation worked with Thomas College to launch the Harold Alfond Institute for Business Innovation.
-The Institute provides programs to guide and mentor existing businesses that look to grow, and to encourage the start-up of new businesses in the region.
+The Institute provides programs to guide and mentor existing businesses that look to grow, and to encourage start-ups in the region.

 The Foundation has also supported area youth and families through grants to the Alfond Youth Center, a state-of-the-art indoor recreation facility featuring two pools, a gymnasium, an afterschool center, and newly-expanded wellness programming for the whole family; as well as Educare Central Maine, a provider of high-quality early care and education.